 Where is NUWAO working?

 We are working and designing with 5 urban Oceania communities in order to determine how to effectively forefront Indigenous knowledges and solutions that work with nature in urban design, so that both human and ecological wellbeing are simultaneously increased as a response to the impacts of climate change.
-We are working alongside communities in: Te Awakairangi and near Ōtepoti in Aotearoa; Apia in Samoa; Tarawa in Kiribati; and Port Vila and Lenakel in Vanuatu to devise nature-based climate change adaptation plans, strategies, and co-designed strategies for urban climate change adaptation.
+We are working alongside communities in: Te Awakairangi and near Ōtepoti in Aotearoa; Apia in Samoa; Tarawa in Kiribati; Port Vila and Lenakel in Vanuatu; and Nouméa, Koné, and Lifou in New Caledonia to devise nature-based climate change adaptation plans, strategies, and co-designed strategies for urban climate change adaptation.
 Our initial focus is on understanding how people know and are part of their natural local ecosystems.
 We then work with these knowledges to try to increase wellbeing for people through better design of buildings, Marae, neighbourhoods, towns, and urban green and blue spaces, as nature-based adaptations to climate change impacts.

 Why is NUWAO needed?